tze-min/code-bank/README.md

 # About

-Repository of solutions written for programming problems, as well as notes and code snippets implementing data structures (see `data-structures`) and algorithms.
+Repository of solutions written for programming problems, as well as notes and code snippets implementing `data-structures` and algorithms.
 Will be updated whenever I work through additional material and questions.

+Also contains miscellaneous snippets for situations I normally come across and want to reference again, like `web-scraping`.

 Languages: Python, SQL